 Still wondering, why move to Columbus, Ohio?
 Well, here’s a good reason…

 Ohio State Buckeyes football is practically a religion here.
 Just be sure not to mention the team currently residing in Ann Arbor.
 Friday night high school football is popular too.

 With the National Hockey League’s Columbus Blue Jackets.
 And major league soccer’s, Columbus Crew.

 Plus, Minor League Baseball’s Columbus Clippers.
-They are the triple-A affiliate team of the Cleveland Guardians.
+They are the triple-A affiliate team of the Guardians pro baseball club from Cleveland.

 Where you can adopt your favorite professional team from the NFL, MLB, or NBA.

 Okay.
 We are just getting warmed up.
 So, let’s keep rolling through the pros and cons of moving to Columbus.

 And I’m sticking with the topic of fun things to do…